giuliobosco/domotics/doc/Documentazione/Guide/GuidaTomcatCentOS7.md

 # Install Tomcat 9.0.13

 ## Introduction
-This guide explains all the step-by-step procedures for installing a web server in Tomcat on a centOS 7 machine.
+This guide explains all the step-by-step procedures to install a web server in Tomcat on a centOS 7 machine.

 **OS: CentOS 7**

 ## Install Java
-For use Tomcat is required java, before install java update the system.
+To use Tomcat is required java, before you install java update the system.
 Install the Java JRE (Java Runtime Environment) and the JDK (Java Development Kit).
 ```
 yum update
 yum install java-1.8.0-openjdk.x86_64 java-1.8.0-openjdk-devel.x86_64